ibm-cloud-docs/powervs-vpc/overview.md

 {: important}

 The Power Virtual Server with VPC landing zone as variation 'Extend Power Virtual Server with VPC landing zone' creates an additional Power Virtual Server workspace and connects it with already created Power Virtual Server with VPC landing zone.
 It builds on existing Power Virtual Server with VPC landing zone deployed as a variation 'Create a new architecture'.

+## PowerVS Import Workspace variation
+{: #import-variant}

+This solution takes pre-existing VPC and PowerVS infrastructure resource details as inputs and creates a schematics workspace.
+The created schematics workspace's id can be used as pre-requisite workspace to install the deployable architecture 'Power Virtual Server for SAP HANA' which will create and configure the PowerVS instances for SAP on top of the existing infrastructure.

 ## Other PowerVS related deployable architectures
 {: #powervs-automation-solution-components}